anandbhaskaran/ai-knowledge-assistant/README.md

 ---

-Built with ❤️ using LlamaIndex and Qdrant.
+Built with ❤️ to be a AI Innovation Lead.